duncpro/jaws-rest/README.md

 With that being said, migrating a JAWS application to serverful architecture is as simple as swapping in a new Guice module.
 In fact, JAWS applications can be run 100% locally right out of the box using the gradle `serve` task.

-## Caveats
-- Streaming HTTP requests/responses is not supported and is currently outside the scope of this project.
-JAWS is ideal REST applications which deal in discrete payloads such as JSON objects.
-- Unlike API Gateway and Lambda, RDS Aurora Serverless is not eligible for AWS free-tier.
-This means that JAWS applications are not completely free to host if you use the  relational-database.

 ## What's Included
 - [Gradle](https://github.com/gradle/gradle) for task automation.
 - [AWS CDK](https://aws.amazon.com/cdk/) for cloud deployment.